Skip to main content

 Model Type Overall MMLU AIME 2025 SWE-Verified LiveCodeBench

-The overall gap between the best open weight model (GLM-5 (Reasoning) at 85) and the current proprietary leaders at 94 is 9 points.
+The overall gap between the best open weight model (DeepSeek V4 Pro (Max) at 87) and the current mainstream proprietary leader at 93 is 6 points.
 That's tighter than most people expect.
 In mid-2024, the gap was much wider.
 The trajectory still matters as much as the current snapshot.

 Where open source models already match or beat proprietary ones: